 In reality, mutations in a single gene that we’re powerless to change cause less than 1 percent of all diseases, and these are rare disorders like cystic fibrosis and Tay-Sachs.
 We also know that there is no single gene for Alzheimer’s or depression or heart disease or cancer or autism.
 So we must give up the myth that our genes are entirely to blame.
 Instead, we must acknowledge that there are common variations in the symphony of our gene patterns that are integral to many chronic diseases — patterns that vary from person to person and are highly influenced by diet, toxins, allergens, infections and stress.

 That’s actually wonderful news, because it means we can work to correct the environmental inputs and, in so doing, relieve the burden of suffering from so many chronic diseases.
-In future articles in this series, I’ll be offering lots of examples of how you can begin transforming your own health profile through better health habits and choices.
+In future articles in this series (see links to each article at the end of this piece), I’ll be offering lots of examples of how you can begin transforming your own health profile through better health habits and choices.

 In the meantime, remember this: However your genetic gun might be loaded, you’re under no obligation to pull the trigger by making unwise choices.
 Nor should you just wait around passively accepting the suppression of symptoms that passes for “treatment” of many of today’s most common chronic health problems.